Is One kind of Cutting Board REALLY better than another?

 Wood has a warmth that plastic doesn’t

 - Yes, I know this has nothing to do with germs, but the feel of wood is wonderful.
 When we are at fairs selling cutting boards people always feel compelled to touch them.
 When do you feel compelled to touch a plastic cutting board?
 Me.
 Never.
+I would imagine that this is also the reason that Recycled Plastic Furniture isn’t as popular as a piece of regular furniture, it doesn’t really have that “home” feel!

 - Many organizations believe that wood is unsafe so, in many places you can only use plastic